Interviews are not the favorite thing for any of us. Still, we need to go through to get our desired jobs.

 "I used to believe I could work on two things at once.
 But the more I worked, the more I realized It’s better to work on a single project at a time for maximum productivity.
 Nowadays, I use project management tools to track all my projects.
 And it is extremely helpful for me to increase my productivity."

-5. Open-Communicator
+5. Open-communicator

 "There are times when I can be too direct with my colleagues with feedback.
 There is a saying that honesty is the best policy, but I’ve realized that you need to be a little empathetic with your colleagues.
 I have started taking leadership and communication classes to improve my communication and empathy skills.
 And it has worked wonders for me."

-6. Too detail-oriented
+6. Too Detail-oriented

 "I can sometimes get caught up in perfecting one aspect of a project that I forget about the bigger picture.
 It was very stressful to finish the work on time.
 However, in the past year, I have started focusing on prioritizing my project works as a whole instead of spending more time on just one little detail."